Canon 1D C vs 1DX Mark III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D C and Canon EOS-1D X Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 1DX Mark III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DC does not offer wifi capability.
+In contrast, the 1DC does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.